Corbin Carroll Player Props: Diamondbacks vs. Cardinals

-On Tuesday, Corbin Carroll (.295 on-base percentage in past 10 games, 66 points below season-long percentage) and the Arizona Diamondbacks play the St. Louis Cardinals, whose starting pitcher will be Steven Matz.
-First pitch is at 9:40 PM ET.
+On Wednesday, Corbin Carroll (hitting .200 in his past 10 games) and the Arizona Diamondbacks face the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+First pitch is at 3:40 PM ET.

-In his last game he had a hitless performance (0-for-4 with an RBI) against the Cardinals.
+He reached base in his only plate appearance in his previous game against the Cardinals.

 Corbin Carroll Game Info & Props vs. the Cardinals